-STERLING RANGEBOUND AGAINST THE EURO Although there was a lot of comment about sterling weakening after the UK budget on October 30, as the chart below shows, sterling is still trading toward the top end of its range against the euro since 2016.
-We continue to think that the exchange rate versus the euro is a better measure of the market view of UK specific risks is the sterling/dollar rate.
+STERLING STILL RANGEBOUND AGAINST THE EURO Although there has been a lot of comment about the UK in crisis, as the chart below shows, sterling is still trading toward the top end of its range against the euro since 2016.
+We continue to think that the exchange rate versus the euro is a better measure of the market view of UK specific risks than the sterling/dollar rate.
 The chart shows the number of euros per pound since I July 2016.
-The average exchange rate since then is shown as the dark blue line and we show a range 6% either side of that average.
+The average exchange rate since then is shown as the black line and we show a range 6% either side of that average.
 We use 6% as that was the range sterling was allowed to trade against its DM2.90 central rate when it was in the Exchange Rate Mechanism (ERM).
 Famously sterling was forced out of the ERM in September 1992 when it was unable to hold within that range.
-We note that over the period shown (over 2,100 trading days), sterling has only been out of a 6% trading range for five days.
+We note that over the period shown (over 2,200 trading days), sterling has only been out of a 6% trading range for ten days.
 For now, there is little sign of an elevated UK sovereign risk premium on this measure at least.
-If anything, the market is more worried about the euro area after the inconclusive French election.
+If anything, the market is more worried about the euro area.
 Euros per pound (01.07.2016 - current)

 Source: Bloomberg, Waverton.
-As at 06.11.24 INFLATION RATES SLOWLY DECELERATING AROUND THE WORLD The peak for US inflation was in June 2022 at 9.1%.
+As at 09.01.25 INFLATION RATES SLOWLY DECELERATING AROUND THE WORLD The peak for US inflation was in June 2022 at 9.1%.
 It is now 2.4%.
 The euro area peaked in October 2022 at 10.6% (now 2.0%) and the UK also peaked in October 2022 when RPI was 14.2%, and CPI 11.1%.
-RPI is now 2.7% and CPI is 1.7%.
+RPI is now 3.6% and CPI is 2.6%.